seanbradley/tf/README.md

 			sudo apt install git-all

-	Once installed, you'll need configure Git, and to set up .ssh between your remote origin and your local repo.
+	Once installed, you'll need configure Git via the git config command, as well as set up .ssh between your remote origin and your local repo.

-	(This is relatively standard practice, and easy enough to learn how to do via Google and/or StackOverflow.
+	This is relatively standard practice, and easy enough to learn how to do via Google and/or StackOverflow.
 For purposes of concision, not including those instructions here.)

 	If you're truly high speed, you'll want to install Git Flow...